6 SaaS Security Best Practices to Keep Your Tech Stack Secure

 4. Encrypt your data

 Encryption is critical to ensuring the security of sensitive data handled or transmitted through SaaS applications.
+As per Statista, 38 percent of businesses are specifically concerned about encrypting their organizations' data.

 Encryption turns data into an unreadable format that can only be accessed by authorized individuals with the decryption key.
 Encrypting your data adds an extra layer of security, even if there is a breach.

-Image illustrating how data encryption works
+Image showing data encryption

-Ensure that your data is encrypted both during transit and at rest.
+Ensure your data is encrypted during transit and at rest.
 The channels connected with SaaS apps often use Transport Layer Security (TLS) to safeguard data in transit.
 Some SaaS providers provide additional encryption features for data protection at rest.

 Check each SaaS service to see whether data encryption is possible by default and, if so, activate it.